The Periodic Replication monitor contains information about the status of replication groups, replication clients, and replication jobs.

 This column can display any of the following sync status values:

 In Sync: The destination contains all the changes from the source since the most recent replication (hot site)/backup (warm site), which is identified by the value in the Last sync time column.

-Needs Sync: The most recent changes are not yet replicated to the destination.
+Needs Sync: For a hot site, the most recent changes are not yet replicated to the destination.
 For a warm site, the most recent backup has not been copied to the storage(s).

-Not applicable: The first replication has not run, or the failover is complete and sync is disabled.
+Not applicable: For a hot site, the first replication has not run, or the failover is complete and sync is disabled.

 Sync in Progress: A replication job (hot site)/backup job (warm site) is in progress.